100-year-old Nazi concentration camp guard goes on trial | DW | 07.10.2021

 Prosecutors accuse the man of "knowing and willful" complicity in the murder of 3,518 inmates at the Sachsenhausen camp near Berlin between 1942 and 1945.

-In concrete terms, the man is accused of helping to facilitate the shooting and killing of Soviet prisoners of war.
-Furthermore, he is charged with taking part in the murder of inmates using poison gas as well as in driving other prisoners to their deaths through, "the enforcement and maintenance of inhuman conditions."
+In concrete terms, the man is accused of aiding and abetting in the shooting and killing of Soviet prisoners of war, as well as the murder of inmates using poison gas.
+Prosecutors explain that prisoners were also driven to their deaths through, "the enforcement and maintenance of inhuman conditions."

 A sign with the cynical message 'Work makes free' also stood at the entrance to the Sachsenhausen camp